bodkan/slendr/README.md

 As specified here, *slendr*'s SLiM backend will simulate 10 Mb of sequence for each individual, and produce a tree sequence output from the simulation run which can be analysed by many [built-in population genetic functions](https://www.slendr.net/articles/vignette-05-tree-sequences.html#calculating-f-statistics).
 By default, all individuals living at the end of the simulation are recorded as samples in the tree sequence.
 If a specific set of samples (ancient and modern) is needed, this can be defined accordingly using a [dedicated function](https://www.slendr.net/articles/vignette-05-tree-sequences.html#scheduling-of-sampling-events).

-Note that although we defined a spatial model, we could have just as easily simulated standard, non-spatial data by runnig the same model through *slendr*'s `msprime()` back end without the need to make any changes:
+Note that although we defined a spatial model, we could have just as easily simulated standard, non-spatial data by running the same model through *slendr*'s `msprime()` back end without the need to make any changes:

 ```r